 Mongolia has three major mountain ranges.

-- The highest one, the Altai Mountains, spread from the west to the southwest.
+- The highest, the Altai Mountains, stretch from the west to the southwest.

-- The Khangai Mountain range occupy much of central and northern Mongolia.
+- The Khangai Mountain range occupies much of central and northern Mongolia.

-- The Khentii Mountain range northeast of Ulaanbaatar, near the Russian border, are even lower.
+- The Khentii Mountain range, northeast of Ulaanbaatar near the Russian border, is even lower.

 Lakes and rivers of Mongolia